 Setting up Yousician for a lesson depends on the size of your class.
-With one or two students, teachers often have Yousician playing directly on their desktop or tablet so that the student(s) can easily view the screen.
+With one or two students, teachers can have Yousician on their desktop or tablet, so that the student(s) can easily view the screen.

 - Pros.
-This is an excellent comprehensive learning experience to provide differentiated instruction, tailored to the needs of each student.
-They receive instant feedback on every note, they can progress at a pace that suits them perfectly, and their individual progress is tracked precisely.
-You can move from student to student and assist individually while the rest of the class remains engaged.
+This can provide differentiated instruction, tailored to the needs of each student.
+They receive instant feedback on every note and can progress at a pace that suits them.
+Their individual progress is also tracked.
+You can move from student to student to assist, while the rest of the class remains engaged.

 - Cons.
 It requires that most or all students have a device they can run Yousician on, and their own Yousician account.

 When teaching groups or classrooms, teachers use a projector or smartboard so that all the students have an unobstructed view.